rayhang07/cyber-quiz/README.md

 # NFC Cybersecurity Quiz

-A simple online quiz to test your cybersecurity knowledge.
+A simple online quiz to test your cybersecurity knowledge making use of NFCs!
-Works great when accessed via NFC tags or directly in a browser.

 ---